 A little work upfront, then you can have this Slow Cooker Turkey Chili cooking all day with no effort.
 Topped with avocados for an easy healthy and tasty dinner!
-Read on for more details and photos or or click here to jump down to the recipe
+We often make this recipe to enjoy for a couple nights at home.
+But the Slow Cooker Turkey Chili with Avocado also makes a perfect make ahead dinner party recipe, so we are updating for today’s Sunday Supper event.
+Read on for more details and photos or click here to jump down to the recipe.

 This slow cooker turkey chili recipe just takes about 30 minutes of time when you need to be around.
 Half of that time is chopping some onions, peppers and garlic, the balance you are stirring the onions and turkey in the skillet.
 Then you transfer the turkey and onions to the slow cooker, add the rest of the ingredients (except the avocado and cheese) and set the slow cooker, and forget it.
 I like to make this on a Sunday when I’ll be busy during the late afternoon, when I typically start cooking.
 You can get it going before you go to work in the morning for a weeknight meal, too.